Lorbs32/Budget-Application/README.md

 Before the project is open following this repos standard from your local cps298 folder

--Git branch
+- Git branch
  - Confirm you are in the main branch

--Git pull main
+- Git pull main

--Git branch
+- Git branch
  - Confirm you have a named branch.
 If not Git branch <<enter firstname>>

--Git checkout branchname
+- Git checkout branchname

--Git merge main
+- Git merge main
  - While on your named feature branch